 PSY300 CREDITS: 3 PREREQUISITE(S): NONE

 Living Your Best Life

-(GE, Social Science)

-In this course, students explore psychological principles and concepts related to personal success strategies, self-actualization, growth mindset, wellbeing, positivity, and happiness.
-Students will engage in reflection and introspection activities to develop a mindset that will enhance the student's ability to persevere when faced with life's challenges and live their best life possible.
+mindset, wellbeing, positivity, and happir gical principles and concepts related to personal success stra ness.
+Students will engage in reflection and introspection act when faced with life's challenges and live their best life pos ivities to develop a mindset that will

-ROBOTICS (RBT)

-RBT125 CREDITS: 3 PREREQUISITE(S): NONE
+ROBOTICS (RBT) RBT125 CREDITS: 3 PREREQUISITE(S): NON

-Introduction to Robotics
+Introduction to Robotics \bigcirc

-Students will learn about the general field of Robotics.
-Students will gain an understanding of how robotic systems are designed to accomplish specific tasks and discuss current topics in Robotics such as AI and novel sensors.
-Students will use the (either) M5StickC or Microbit to perform simple programming tasks.
+d of Robotics.
+Students will gain an understanding of how rol rrent topics in Robotics such as AI and novel sensors.
+Studer tasks. , ,

-RBT131 CREDITS: 3 PREREQUISITE(S): MAT174
+RBT131 CREDITS: 3 PREREQUISITE(S): MAT17

-Digital Logic Basic Processor Design
+Digital Logic Basic Processo or Design  🖓

-Students will learn how a processor is built from fundamental logic gates.
-Learning how a processor works under the hood will help students become better programmers.
-Electronics fundamentals will be covered, including digital logic, Ohm's Law, schematics and integrated circuits.
+become better programmers.
+Electronics It from fundamental logic gates.
+Learning how a processor w fundamentals will be covered, including digital logic, Ohm's Law, schematics and integrated circuits

 The use of oscilloscopes and other electrical equipment will also be covered, including soldering and circuit construction techniques (programming with solder).
 Students will implement an assembly instruction set on a 4-bit μController they design.

-RBT173 CREDITS: 3 PREREQUISITE(S): CSC102 AND RBT131

-Introduction to Microcontrollers
+RBT173 CREDITS: 3 PREREQUISITE(S): CSC102 AND RBT131 Introduction to Microcontrollers Ŷ